haarcuba/testix/docs/tutorial/line_monitor_unit_tests/watching_the_subprocess.rst

    s.poller.register('reader_descriptor', Fake('select').POLLIN)

-and it will work just fine, I find it less readable.
+And it will work just fine, I find it less readable.
 Therefore I'd rather "rescue" the ``POLLIN`` object from the real ``select`` and assign it to the fake ``select``.

 You may notice another quirk - the function ``.fileno()`` returns a file descriptor, which